Thomas Mills: Lessons learned from Cunningham's loss - Salisbury Post

 Candidates who want to run for office should not wait for the blessing of the political establishment.
 In the current environment, that support can be as much of a liability as a blessing.
 If this cycle showed us anything, it’s that Democrats can now raise money directly from small donors and bypass the traditional fundraising networks.
 They may need establishment support in a competitive general election, but savvy candidates can certainly beat the establishment in Democratic primaries.
 Just ask Elaine Marshall.

 We can learn from the Cal Cunningham’s debacle.
 He’s a guy who has always wanted to be something more than he’s wanted to do something.
 In the future, Democrats should look for substance and accomplishments in their candidates.
 While military service is a great qualifier, it’s not the basis for a campaign unless the candidate’s military career shows exceptional leadership.
 North Carolinians have a better sense of the state than the Washington establishment.
 People who want to run for office should just do it instead of waiting for the blessings of would-be king or queen makers.

 With the right campaign and right profile, the resources will be there.
 Most of all, when you see a lawyer with a thin resume and boyish good looks who spouts talking points instead of speaking from the heart, run the other way.

+Thomas Mills is the founder and publisher of PoliticsNC.com.
+Before beginning PoliticsNC, Thomas spent twenty years as a political and public affairs consultant